aviguptatx/DeepRed/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Long Short-Term Memory Recurrent Neural Network for hidden role prediction in 7-player [Secret Hitler](https://en.wikipedia.org/wiki/Secret_Hitler) using [PyTorch](https://pytorch.org/).
+Long short-term memory recurrent neural network for hidden role prediction in 7-player [Secret Hitler](https://en.wikipedia.org/wiki/Secret_Hitler) using [PyTorch](https://pytorch.org/).
 The program takes in plaintext game data, which is eventually converted to a one-hot encoded input layer for the network.
 The network returns a Tensor containing probabilities that each player is a fascist.

 Secret Hitler is a game of lies and deception, and more formally, it is a game of both imcomplete and imperfect information.
 Thus, predicting the role of a given player in Secret Hitler is actually quite difficult and the network required lots of fine tuning and iteration to get to the level of accuracy it currently achieves.